Surgery for lung cancer

 You will usually be ready to go home 3 to 7 days after your operation.

 You will have an appointment to come back to the outpatient clinic a few weeks later.
-At the appointment, the doctor checks your wound is healing and you are recovering well.
+At this appointment, the doctor checks to see if your wound is healing and you are recovering well.
 They talk to you about the results of your operation and any more treatment you might need.
 You can also ask any questions you have.

-It may take many weeks or months to recover from a lung operation.
-Some people recover more quickly than others.
-You need to pace yourself and try not to do too much, too soon.
-You need to avoid:
+It may take weeks or months to recover, depending on the operation you had.
+Recovery takes time and it is faster for some people than others.
+Try to pace yourself and do not do too much too soon.

 - eat healthily